-- Since 2004, the Cassini orbiter has been studying Saturn and its moons and rings.
+- Since 2004 until 2017, the Cassini orbiter studied Saturn and its moons and rings.
 It deployed the European-built Huygens miniprobe (which did include a camera) which landed on the surface of the mysterious moon Titan, and confirmed the presence of hydrocarbon lakes on that moon, and active water ice volcanoes and a subsurface ocean on Enceladus.
-Current plans are to de-orbit the craft into Saturn a la Galileo around 2017 after a "Grand Finale" of risky but scientifically valuable maneuvers, as the probe ran out of fuel, but other options exist.
+It was de-orbited into Saturn a la Galileo after a "Grand Finale" of risky but scientifically valuable maneuvers, as the probe ran out of fuel, but other options were considered.

 - The New Horizons probe, launched in 2006, is the first to study dwarf planet Pluto and its moons when it arrived in July 2015; after its flyby, it can be potentially targeted to other nearby Kuiper Belt objects (three possible targets have been identified).
 The fifth spacecraft on a trajectory to leave the solar system, Horizons derives its velocity from a more powerful launch rocket and one gravitational assist from Jupiter.
 It carries the ashes of Clyde Tombaugh, the discoverer of Pluto.
 Cue jokes about how Tombaugh is powering up New Horizons by rolling in his box.
 Pluto's geology and appearance pleasantly surprised everyone, particularly the large heart-shaped ice formation that seemingly told its big blue brother, "I still love you, although you call me a dwarf."

 - The Dawn mission, a probe propelled by ion engines, to the asteroid Vesta and dwarf planet Ceres, also arrived in 2015.
 The solar-powered ion engines have lower thrust than normal rockets but are very efficient and can fire continuously for long durations to achieve an overall greater velocity.
 Dawn is a hybrid of a fly-by craft and an orbiter, as its ion engines permit to enter orbit, then exit and head to a different location.
 Ceres has strange "bright spots" in the center of some craters that, thanks to study, have been determined as a type of magnesium salts from a subsurface layer, perhaps from sediment from water or other ices.